 The Faculty of Science at the University of Zurich invites applications for an

-Assistant Professor Tenure Track in Systematic and Comparative Botany
+Assistant Professor Tenure Track in Digital Bioinorganic Chemistry

 The University of Zurich provides generous research support, including dedicated funds for personnel, running expenses and competitive start-up packages.
-Zurich’s scientific environment includes a rich spectrum of research activities across the sciences and provides extensive opportunities for collaboration with research groups at the University of Zurich and other leading Swiss research institutions.
-The Department of Systematic and Evolutionary Botany holds an extensive herbarium being a nationally and internationally significant collection.
+Moreover, the successful applicant is expected to acquire external research funding.
+Zurich’s scientific environment encompasses a rich spectrum of diverse activities spanning physical to biomedical research that provides extensive opportunities for collaboration with research groups at the University of Zurich and other leading Swiss research institutions.

-The employment conditions for this position follow the legal regulations of the University of Zurich (see www.prof.uzh.ch/de.html), which include part-time options.
-The University of Zurich is an equal opportunity employer and in particular strives to increase the percentage of women in leading positions (see https://www.mnf.uzh.ch/en/mnf-gleichstellung.html).
+The employment conditions for this position follow the legal regulations of the University of Zurich (please see www.prof.uzh.ch/en.html), including part-time options.
+The University of Zurich is an equal opportunities employer and in particular strives to increase the percentage of women in leading positions (please see www.mnf.uzh.ch/en/mnf-gleichstellung.html).
 Therefore, qualified female researchers are particularly encouraged to apply.
-The city of Zurich combines a stimulating cultural scene in a modern European city with easy access to a beautiful natural landscape.
+The city of Zurich combines a stimulating cultural scene in a modern European city with easy access to beautiful natural surroundings.